 A motion to add to or vary or revoke one or more of the Council’s standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 4 councillors to be given to the Town Clerk in accordance with standing order 10.
 Standing Order 27.2 will not apply where the proposed amendment is a response to a written report on a review of Standing Orders circulated in advance with the agenda of the meeting.

-The Town Clerk shall provide a copy of the Council’s standing orders to a councillor as soon as possible.

 The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.